MaxDatex/CVTailor/examples/cv_revised.md

 ### Highlights

-* Experienced in developing and deploying machine learning models.
+* Proficient in Python and machine learning frameworks (TensorFlow, Keras, PyTorch).

-* Proficient in Python and skilled in various ML frameworks.
+* Experienced in predictive modeling, statistical analysis, and A/B testing.

-* Strong background in statistical modeling and data analysis.
+* Strong analytical, problem-solving, and communication skills.

-* Proven ability to perform R&D on AI algorithms.
+* Experience with cloud deployment using AWS Sagemaker.